elastest/elastest.io-docs/docs/monitoring/index.md

     <a data-fancybox="gallery-1" href="/docs/monitoring/images/monitoring_sample.png"><img class="img-responsive img-wellcome" src="/docs/monitoring/images/monitoring_sample.png"/></a>
 </div>

-When clicking on "Apply" button, you will see one monitoring card for each selected option (a log card for each log and a chart card for each metric).
+When clicking on _Apply_ button, you will see one monitoring card for each selected option (a log card for each log and a chart card for each metric).

 The available options depend exclusively on the configuration of your TJob: